roxk/idlgen/README.md

 1. Make sure your project can compile and build.
 2. Add `pch.h` and `idlgen.h`, and other necessary includes in the header of your implementation type.
-3. Edit a header file of your implementation type.
+3. Edit the header file.
 4. Build the project.
 A custom build step would run before compilation.
 5. Viola!
 The idl file of the implementation type has been generated.